Are you an innovator looking to use your creativity as a tool for change?

 Bespoke training

-All successful applicants enjoy a money-can’t-buy package of training and pitch coaching from experts with real-world experience of starting and growing creative and social businesses.
+All successful applicants benefit from bespoke business training delivered by experts with real-world experience of starting and growing global businesses.

 Plus